 What is the Compassionate Workplace Campaign?

-The goal of the Compassionate Workplace Campaign (CWC) is to create a more compassionate work environment where Canadians who are caregiving, grieving or dealing with a serious illness receive the support they need.
+The goal of the Compassionate Workplace Campaign (CWC) is to create a more compassionate work environment for all Canadians, including those who are caregiving and grieving.

 The campaign includes tools, activities, and communication materials that make it easy for any workplace to become more compassionate and supportive.

 The campaign provides resources to achieve this goal by: